browninstitute/c-plus-j-website/callForParticipation.md

 * Propose a **contributed workshop** with an abstract of at most 250 words.
 These are training sessions led by journalists or researchers, introducing a topic of interest to the community.
 * Propose a **contributed talk** with an abstract of at most 250 words.
 These separate talks will be divided into sessions by the Program Committee and run in parallel at the event.
 * Propose a **contributed session** with three or four speakers.
 Each speaker will provide an abstract of at most 250 words, and the session organizer should submit a similar abstract describing the overall topic of the session.
 * Propose a **refereed paper** with a five-page PDF.
 These talks will also be divided into sessions but will be given a special place in the program.
+See the instructions in the EasyChair Call for Proposals.
 * The Program Committee will organize several invited sessions.
 * The Program Committee will invite a slate of keynote speakers.